microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

     ![Logic App request schema][210]

     This schema defines the content of the HTTP request that the Logic App is expecting.
 The request body comprises the ID of a boiler part, the number of items to reserve, and the ID of the engineer making the request.
-The Power Apps app will send this request when an engineer wants to reserve a part.
+The app will send this request when an engineer wants to reserve a part.

 11. In the **Choose an operation** box, select **All**, and then select **HTTP**:

     ![SelectH tthe HTTP operation option][211]

-    The Logic App will call the **BoilerParts{id}** operation of the Web API to retrieve information about the boiler part provided by the request from the Power Apps app.
+    The Logic App will call the **BoilerParts{id}** operation of the Web API to retrieve information about the boiler part provided by the request from the app.

 12. In the **Actions** pane, select the **HTTP** action: